 How often do you eat fast food?

-How would you explain how to study well?
+How would you describe how to study effectively?

-How would you feel if schools banned smartphones?
+What would you think if schools banned smartphones?

 Why not continue reading